 You are driving along the Atlantic City Expressway or another road in New Jersey when, suddenly, you see flashing lights in your rear-view mirror and you begin to hear the blare of sirens.
 At first, you thought it may have been an ambulance approaching since you did not recall doing anything wrong.
 But then, you realize that it’s actually a New Jersey State Trooper that is signaling for you to pull over.

 At this point, many drivers wonder what rights they have when stopped by police, whether it’s for a small traffic violation or something as serious as a DUI/DWI arrest by New Jersey State Troopers.
 They may wonder what types of things that they can and cannot do during a traffic stop.
 As a general rule, drivers should comply with instructions given by a police officer, but there are exceptions where the officer may overstep his or her legal rights.
+If you have any questions, contact our experienced criminal defense attorneys in Atlantic City today.

 What Is Required for a Cop to Make a Traffic Stop?